hellohaptik/docs_haptik/docs/webhooks/index.md

 ---
-title: What is a webhook
+title: What is a Webhook
 ---

-Web hooks provide a functionality where by a provider application can notify a client-side application when a new event has occurred on provider's server.
+Webhooks provide a functionality where by a provider application can notify a client-side application when a new event has occurred on provider's server.

-Webhooks are "user-defined http/s callbacks", that allow two applications to communicate automatically.
+Webhooks are "user-defined HTTP/S callbacks", that allow two applications to communicate automatically.

-A key difference between an API end point and a webhook:
+A key difference between an API endpoint and a webhook:

-In APIs, the client-side application calls the server-side application for some sort of information.
-Whereas, in case of web hooks it is the server-side that calls the client-side application, when a particular server-side event occurs.
+In APIs, the client-side application calls the server-side application to retrive some sort of information.
+Whereas, in the case of webhooks it is the server-side that calls the client-side application, when a particular server-side event occurs.